marcomarino123/magnopy/docs/source/user-guide/usage/spin-hamiltonian.rst

 Convention
 ==========

-Convention of the Hamiltonian is store as its attribute (:py:attr:`.SpinHamiltonian.convention`).
+Convention of the Hamiltonian is stored as its attribute (:py:attr:`.SpinHamiltonian.convention`).

 .. doctest::